Eyeglass Frame Materials

 Stainless steel is readily available and reasonably priced.
 It's an alloy of steel and chromium, and may also contain another element.
 Most stainless steels contain anywhere from 10 to 30 percent chromium, which provides excellent resistance to corrosion, abrasion and heat.

 Flexon is a titanium-based alloy.
-This unique and popular material, originated by the eyeglass manufacturer Marchon, is called a "memory metal": frames made of Flexon come back into shape even after twisting, bending and crushing.
+This unique and popular material, originated by the eyeglass manufacturer Marchon, also is called "memory metal."
+Frames made of Flexon come back into shape even after twisting or bending.
 Flexon frames are lightweight, hypoallergenic and corrosion-resistant.

 Marchon company officials describe the frame as about 25 percent lighter in weight than standard metals, giving you a much lighter feel on your face.